wontone18/payu-payment-gateway-bagisto-laravel/README.md

 # Bagisto Payu Payment Gateway
 Payu is a popular payment gateway in India.
 This package provides strong support for users to integrate the Payu payment gateway into their Bagisto Laravel e-commerce applications.

+## Licensing Information

+You must take a license from the website [https://myapps.wontonee.com/login](https://myapps.wontonee.com/login), either trial or paid.

+- **Trial License**: Works for 7 days.
+- **Paid License**: Valid for 1 year and costs only ₹400.
+  Includes updates and support.

 ## Installation
 1. Use the command prompt to install this package:
 ```sh